neondatabase/neon/docs/error-handling.md

 Whether something should be logged at ERROR, WARNING or INFO level can depend on the callers and clients.
-For example, it might be unexpected and a sign of a serious issue, if the console calls the "timeline_detail" mgmt API for a timeline that doesn't exist.
+For example, it might be unexpected and a sign of a serious issue if the console calls the "timeline_detail" mgmt API for a timeline that doesn't exist.
 ERROR would be appropriate in that case.
-But if the console routinely calls the API after deleting a timeline, to check if the deletion has completed, then it would be totally normal and INFO or DEBUG level would be more appropriate.
-If a message is logged as an ERROR, but it in fact happens frequently in production and never requires any action, it should probably be demoted to INFO level.
+But if the console routinely calls the API after deleting a timeline, to check if the deletion has completed, then it would be totally normal and an INFO or DEBUG level message would be more appropriate.
+If a message is logged as an ERROR, but it in fact happens frequently in production and never requires any action, it should probably be demoted to an INFO level message.

 ### Warn